Gerard Diver

+Political career

 Diver was first elected to Derry City Council in 2001, representing the DEA of Waterside in Derry.
 From 2008 to 2009, Diver served as Mayor of Derry.
 In 2014, after the boundary changes, Diver was re-elected onto the newly formed Derry City and Strabane District Council.
 In 2015, veteran SDLP MLA Pat Ramsey announced his retirement from the Northern Ireland Assembly; Diver was selected as his replacement and co-opted onto Ramsey's seat in early 2016.